USS Isaac Smith

 USS Isaac Smith was a screw steamer acquired by the United States Navy during the American Civil War.
 She was used by the Union Navy to patrol navigable waterways of the Confederate States of America to prevent the Confederacy from trading with other countries.
-In 1863, she became the only warship in the American Civil War to be captured by enemy land forces.
+In 1863, she was captured by Confederate land forces.
 She then served in the Confederate States Navy as CSS Stono until she was wrecked.

 Construction and acquisition

 Isaac Smith was built by Lawrence & Foulks in 1861 for passenger-cargo service on the Hudson River in New York.
 She was purchased by the U.S. Navy in New York City from E. J. Hamilton 9 September 1861.
 She was armed and on 17 October 1861 was commissioned as USS Isaac Smith.

 United States Navy service

 South Atlantic Blockading Squadron

 On 16 October 1861, Isaac Smith was assigned to the South Atlantic Blockading Squadron in time to join Flag Officer Samuel F. Du Pont′s assault against Port Royal, South Carolina.
 An intense hurricane occurred during the voyage south compelling the ship to jettison her guns.
 Nevertheless, she assisted the United States Marine Corps transport Governor – a sidewheel paddle steamer bound for Port Royal carrying 650 passengers, including a battalion of 385 United States Marines, and a cargo of 19,000 rounds of ammunition – taking Governor under tow after Governor became disabled during the storm.
 Despite her efforts, Governor foundered off Cape Hatteras, North Carolina, during the storm on 3 November 1861 with the loss of six lives.

 During a reconnaissance in force on 4 and 5 November 1861, Isaac Smith engaged and repelled three attacking Confederate steamers and silenced batteries at Hilton Head and Bay Point, South Carolina.
 Two days later she towed sailing sloop-of-war Vandalia into action during the landings which wrested Port Royal from Confederate hands providing the Union a base for the fleet and for combined U.S. Navy-Union Army operations against the Confederacy.